 The word pastor, as you might guess, is related to the words “pastoral” and “pasture.”
 As a title for a Christian leader, it simply means someone who shepherds or guides a congregation, providing for their spiritual nurture.
 In this wider sense, anyone who serves as the leader of a congregation can be called a pastor.
 Since the late 1800s, the word has even been in use as a verb.
 For instance, a Christian minister could say that he or she “pastors” a congregation.
 When it’s used not just in this general sense, but as a specific title, it’s generally used in Protestant churches.

-Other differences between pastors and priests involve their prescribed duties and what they usually wear.
 Though the terms pastor and priest are not entirely interchangeable, they are related, and both refer to Christian leaders.
-The difference between a pastor and a priest is probably best understood within the context of a particular Christian tradition.
+Ultimately, the very common questions regarding “pastor vs. priest” subject matter might be best understood within the context of a particular Christian tradition.